primeqa/primeqa/primeqa/components/README.md

 ## Embeddings Components

-The `Embeddings` provides API to obtain vector representations of given texts.
+The `Embeddings` component provides an API to obtain vector representations of given texts.

 The current implementation is based on [DPRContextEncoder](https://huggingface.co/docs/transformers/model_doc/dpr#transformers.DPRContextEncoder).

 The default model is [PrimeQA DPR ctx_encoder](https://huggingface.co/PrimeQA/XOR-TyDi_monolingual_DPR_ctx_encoder) trained on XOR-TyDI English subset.

-The following shows how to run a `DPREmbedding` on the above documents input.
+The following shows how to use the component [DPREmbedding](./embeddings/dpr_embeddings.py) to obtain vectors.

 The input is a list of document where each item is a dictionary containing a `text` and optionally a `title` field.